New Florida Condo Laws Explained

 Condo Building Questions

-• Has the building had its most recent required inspection and when was it completed?
+• Has the building had its most recent required inspections and when were they completed?

 • Are there any special assessments pending and what is the dollar amount?
 Who is responsible for the special assessment?
 Can it be negotiated between the seller and the buyer or does it need to be paid in full at closing?
 Can owners pay the assessments in installments?

-• Has the required reserve study been completed and does the association have the required reserve account?
+• Has the required reserve study been completed and does the association have the required reserves in their account?

-• How much is the monthly maintenance and does it include reserves?
+• How much is the monthly condo fee and does it include reserves?
+If so, what portion is dedicated to funding the reserves and when will it be fully funded?

 • Is there any litigation in the building?